-No course labeled as Introductory (a course numbered 400 through 419) in any other program may be substituted for any other course at any level.
+No Introductory Course may be substituted for any other course at any level.

 Introductory, Foundation, Advanced and Elective course selections are determined by the concentration chosen.